banner

 sp<InputChannel> clientChannel;

-// Create server-side and client-side InputChannels
+// Create a pair of InputChannels

 status_t result = InputChannel::openInputChannelPair(name, serverChannel, clientChannel);